Parambikulam Tiger Reserve: Geography

 The sanctuary is located between Longitude:76° 35’- 76° 50’ E, and Latitude:10° 20’ – 10° 26’ N. It is 135 km from Palakkad town and adjacent to the Annamalai Wildlife Sanctuary to the east in Tamil Nadu.
 It is bordered to the north by Nemmara Forest Division, to the south by Vazhachal Forest Division and the west by Chalakudy Forest Division.
 The sanctuary has a hornblende, biotite, gneiss and charnockite geology.

 Altitude ranges between 300 m and 1438 m.
 There is a 600 m elevation opening through the Nelliampathy hills from Anamalai hills on the northern boundary of the sanctuary at Thoothampara.
 Major peaks in the sanctuary are Karimala Gopuram (1438 m) in the southern boundary of the sanctuary, Pandaravarai (1290 m) in the north, Kuchimudi, Vengoli Malai (1120 m) in the eastern boundary and Puliyarapadam (1010 m) in the west.

 The sanctuary has three man-made reservoirs; Parambikulam, Thunacadavu (Thunakkadavu) and Peruvaripallam, with a combined area of 20.66 km2.
 The Thuvaiar water falls empty into one of the reservoirs.
 There are 7 major valleys and 3 major rivers, the Parambikulam, the Sholayar and the Thekkedy.
 The Karappara river and Kuriarkutty river also drain the area.

 History

 The tiger reserve has remnants of the Cochin State Forest Tramway, which was used to ship wood from the Parambikulam forests to the nearby harbor at Kochi, and from there to different locations of the world.

 Fauna

-The sanctuary has a rich diversity of animal life including: Mammals 39 species, Amphibians 16 sp., Birds 268 sp., Reptiles 61 sp., Fish 47 sp., Insects 1049 sp. and Butterflies 221 sp.
-This sanctuary is also referred to as the "state capital for the massive gaur" by wildlife experts.
+The sanctuary has a rich biodiversity of animal life including mammals (39 species), amphibians (16 sp.), birds (268 sp.), reptiles (61 sp.), fishes (47 sp.) and invertebrates (over 1,200 species).
+Parambikulam is referred to as the "state capital for the massive gaur" by wildlife experts.